dburian/transformer_document_embedding/notes/related_work.md

   SOTA performance on 3 out of 4 tasks.
 - [Siamese Multi-depth Transformer-based Hierarchical (SMITH) Encoder for Long-Form Document Matching][yang_20]
-    - another hierarchical aproach using Transformers.
+    - another hierarchical approach using Transformers.
 Sentences are greadily fed into transformer towers.
 Whose [CLS] tokens are then fed to another transformer whose first token will be used as the document representation.
     - uses similarity datasets Wiki65K (introduced in [Semantic Text Matching